finos/rune-dsl/documentation/documentation.rst

 Meta-Data Mapping
 """""""""""""""""

 When meta-data are associated to an attribute, as decribed in the `Meta-Data and Reference Section`_, additional synonym syntax allows to specify how to retrieve the corresponding meta-data from the source.
-This is illusrated by the usage of the ``meta`` synonym syntax in the example below:
+This is illustrated by the usage of the ``meta`` synonym syntax in the example below:

 .. code-block:: Haskell